 - Who Are You Dressing For?
 (November 7) – For many years, I dressed to please others or to avoid criticism and ridicule.
 I wore what I thought I should wear instead of what I really wanted to wear.
 I recently realized that I lost myself a bit in the process and now want to discover my own style and dress more for myself.
 Writing this post helped me to realize that my opinion not only matters, but it’s the one that matters most.
 I feel that I turned an important corner through the feelings I expressed and the next post (#11 on my list) really helped me get to the next level.

-- We Don’t Have to Try So Hard (November 21) – This was the most powerful post I wrote all year!
+- We Don’t Have to Try So Hard (November 21) – This was the most powerful post I wrote all year (2018 update: it has now been moved to my new blog, Full Life Reflections).
 It was extremely hard for me to write and even harder to publish, but it helped me a lot to put these thoughts out into the world.
 I share the feelings evoked through listening to the song “Try” and what the words of that song mean to me.
 As I approach the big 5-0, I’m finally ready to let go of the emotional bondage of appearance obsession and self-flagellation.
 I have a lot of work to do before I’m truly free, but this post helped me to advance along that path.

-- End of Year Un-Bucket List (December 2) – Instead of writing a recap of my 2014 goals and feeling bad about the ones I didn’t accomplish, I opted to write about what did go well over the course of the year.
+- End of Year Un-Bucket List (December 2) – Instead of writing a recap of my 2014 goals and feeling bad about the ones I didn’t accomplish, I opted to write about what did go well over the course of the year (2018 update: this post has now been moved to my new blog, Full Life Reflections).
 This shift in focus and perspective enabled me to feel good about the year instead of beating myself up for what didn’t go as planned.
 I highly recommend the process of writing an “un-bucket list,” especially if you’re prone to negativity toward yourself.
 It made a big difference for me!